yec/aloha/README.txt

 Loading Aloha Editor plug-ins
 -----------------------------

-Follow these steps:
-1) Add a dependency on the "aloha" module if your module is useless without it.
-2) Implement hook_library().
-Use a name such as "mymodule.aloha".
+1) Implement hook_library().
+Use a name such as "aloha.mymodule.pluginname".
    Add a dependency on each Aloha Editor plug-in that you need.

    E.g. if you're adding the "extra/captioned-image" plug-in that ships with Aloha Editor, you'll want to specify a dependency on "aloha.common/block", which is part of the "aloha" module.

-3) To ensure that the plug-ins you're trying to load actually get loaded, you have to send the necessary settings to Aloha (i.e. they have to end up in Aloha.settings).
-To do this, specify a "JavaScript setting" in your library, you can use the public API function aloha_plugin_js_settings() to simplify this.
+2) To ensure that the plug-ins you're trying to load actually get loaded, you have to send the necessary settings to Aloha (i.e. they have to end up in Aloha.settings).
+To do this, specify JavaScript settings for your library.

-4) Finally, to ensure that Drupal will make your Aloha Editor plug-in available wherever Aloha Editor is available, you should implement hook_library_alter() and whenever $module == "aloha", you can add your dependency like so:
+3) Finally, to ensure that Drupal will make your Aloha Editor plug-in available wherever Aloha Editor is available, you should implement hook_library_alter() and whenever $module == "aloha", you can add your dependency like so:

-     $libraries['aloha']['dependencies'][] = array('mymodule', 'mymodule.aloha');
+     $libraries['aloha']['dependencies'][] = array('mymodule', 'aloha.mymodule.pluginname');

+4) Add a dependency on the "aloha" module if your module is useless without it.

 5) For more details, see the ASCII diagram and aloha_library().